-InterEnergy holds a diverse investment portfolio consisting of two vertically integrated utility, 12 power generation companies, one technology and one electric mobility businesses spread across four countries.
+InterEnergy holds a diverse investment portfolio consisting of two vertically integrated utility, 12 power generation companies, one technology and one electric mobility businesses spread across nine countries.

-CEPM is a standalone electrical utility, generating, transmitting and distributing electricity in the eastern part of the Dominican Republic.
+CEPM is a standalone electric utility, generating, transmitting, and distributing electricity in the eastern part of the Dominican Republic.
 It is the country’s highest credit-rated local electric company (AAA by Fitch).
 CEPM operates under a long-term definitive concession agreement with the National Energy Commission.

-It serves the rapidly growing hotel and resort areas of Punta Cana, Bávaro, Macao, Uvero Alto and Miches in the east; the Senator (formerly RIU) hotel complex in Puerto Plata in the north; the Bahia Principe hotel in Samaná in the north-east; and the town of Bayahíbe in the south-east of the island with an available installed capacity of 315 MW.
+It serves the rapidly growing hotel and resort areas of Punta Cana, Bávaro, Macao, Uvero Alto and Miches in the East; the Senator (formerly RIU) hotel complex in Puerto Plata in the north; the Bahia Principe hotel in Samaná in the north-east; and Bayahíbe and La Romana in the South-East of the island with an available installed capacity of 315 MW.
 It supplies energy solutions and reliable complementary services, promoting sustainable development in the areas of influence.

 CEPM’s core hotel customers are a captive client base and have enabled it to successfully roll out a range of ancillary services:

 Transmission: CEPM built the island’s first privately-owned transmission line in 2008, which connects CEPM to the Sultana del Este power barge in San Pedro de Macorís (125km).
 An Optical Ground Wire (OPGW) of 48 fibers was built into the transmission infrastructure which allows CEPM to supply telecommunication services.